DevoTheDev/invest-with-postgres/README.md

     To get started:

-        *   Navigate to the /next-investment/backend and in /next-investment/frontend
+        *   Navigate to the root directory directories and run:
-            directories and run:

-                ~ npm i
+                ~ npm install

                 ~ npm run dev